airacommunity/AIRA-Documentation/AIRA Server Configuration Setup.md

 ## Overview

-This guide provides detailed information on configuring the database and application server for installing AIRA on the **CentOS/RHEL 8.x platform**.
+This guide provides detailed information on configuring the database and application server for installing AIRA on the **CentOS/RHEL 7.x platform**.
 The recommended stack has been thoroughly tested and is supported by the AIRA quality control team.
 The installation is intended for use with NGINX as the web server.

 ## Stack Components

 <table>
   <tr>
     <td>Platform</td>
-    <td>CentOS/RHEL 8.x (Latest Available Version)</td>
+    <td>CentOS/RHEL 7.x </td>
   </tr>
   <tr>
     <td>Database</td>